 TeachEngineering is a searchable, educational standards-based digital library containing K-12 engineering education content designed for use by teachers.
-Containing more than 1,100 hands-on engineering activities and lessons created by 30 engineering colleges across the nation, it remains fresh with ~100 K-12 engineering lessons/activities added annually.
+Containing more than 1,400 hands-on engineering activities and lessons created by 38 engineering colleges across the nation, it remains fresh with many new K-12 engineering lessons/activities added annually.

 The Integrated Teaching and Learning Program hosts or collaborates with other College of Engineering and Applied Science departments on many K-12 engineering education initiatives, offering a wide range of hands-on engineering opportunities for K-12 teachers and students, faculty and the general public.
-The award-winning ITL Program is commited to creating a more diverse student population at CU Boulder and broadening the exposure of K-12 students -- particularly students of color, young women, low-income and first-generation college-bound students -- to engineering.
+The award-winning ITL Program is committed to creating a more diverse student population at CU-Boulder and broadening the exposure of K-12 students -- particularly students of color, young women, low-income and first-generation college-bound students -- to engineering.